-An extension of Certification for a period longer than six months will be granted only for reasons of exceptional hardship or handicap beyond the control of the student.
+An extension of the Period of Eligibility for a period longer than six months will be granted only for reasons of exceptional hardship or handicap beyond the control of the student.
 Examples of acceptable reasons are exceptional personal misfortunes or hardship and unavoidable external obstacles to gathering materials for the dissertation study.
 Being too busy in a professional position is not regarded as an acceptable reason.

-The candidate makes the request for an extension on the "Petition for Extension of Certification" form obtainable from the ODS website and submits a letter fully describing the reason(s) for the request as well as supporting documentation.
+The candidate makes the request for an extension on the "Extension of the Ed.D./Ed.D.
+CTAS Period of Eligibility" form obtainable from the ODS website and submits a letter fully describing the reason(s) for the request as well as supporting documentation.
 A detailed plan and timetable for fulfilling remaining requirements during the period of the extension must also be submitted.
-The request for extension must be signed by the candidate's Dissertation Advisor or Academic Advisor and department chair, and shall be submitted to ODS.
+The request for extension must be signed by the candidate's Dissertation Advisor/Academic Advisor and department chair and shall be submitted to ODS.

-If the Faculty Committee on the Doctoral Degree judges that the candidate's reasons are acceptable and if the requirements stated above have been met, the Committee may grant an extension for a maximum of one year from the date of the expiration of the initial Period of Certification.
-If an extension of less than one year is granted, the Committee may grant additional extension(s) but the total of all extensions shall not exceed three years beyond the expiration of the initial Period of Certification.
+If the Faculty Committee on the Doctoral Degree judges that the candidate's reasons are acceptable and if the requirements stated above have been met, the Committee may grant an extension for a maximum of one year from the date of the expiration of the initial Period of Eligibility.
+If an extension of less than one year is granted, the Committee may grant additional extension(s) but the total of all extensions shall not exceed three years beyond the expiration of the initial Period of Eligibility.
 In extraordinary circumstances and with the approval of the Provost, extension beyond three years may be granted.
-Students must remain continuously registered for at least three graduate credits or Program Code_8900 each term.
+Students must remain continuously registered for at least three graduate credits or Program Code 8900 each term.

-Please Note: If an extension of Certification is granted, candidates are no longer eligible for a Personal Exemption or Personal LOA during the extended period.
-However, a Medical LOA, Military LOA, or Waiver from continuous registration may be granted under extenuating circumstances.
+Please Note: If an extension of Eligibility is granted, candidates are no longer eligible for a Personal Exemption or Personal LOA during the extended period.
+However, a Medical LOA, Family LOA, Military LOA, or Waiver from continuous registration may be granted under extenuating circumstances.